 The Chamber recognizes the excellent learning opportunities offered at our four-year universities, community colleges and career techs.
 Students should be allowed and encouraged to begin pursuit of a degree or other certification while still in high school.
 They reduce the amount of time it takes to complete a degree or certificate at a post-secondary institution, which reduces costs and speeds entry into the workforce.
 We support fully funding access for seniors and expanding access to concurrent enrollment for high school juniors as funding is available.
 We also support efforts to increase work-based learning opportunities that prepare individuals for careers.

 Higher Education – Reform and Investment

 The Chamber recognizes a high-quality higher education system is critical to economic growth.
 Oklahoma City continues to struggle with meeting the workforce needs of its employers, particularly in Critical Occupations (as defined by www.oklahomaworks.gov/criticaloccupations) that require a higher education degree.
-The business community, governments and higher education will continue to face financial challenges and we all must be innovative and flexible to meet the needs of our customers and achieve our mission.
-This should include development of partnerships that produce tech transfer and research partnerships that can help generate private, federal and foundation revenue.
+The business community, governments and higher education continue to face financial challenges and we all must be innovative and flexible to meet the needs of our customers and achieve our mission.
+This should include development of partnerships that produce tech transfer and research partnerships to generate private, federal and foundation revenue.

 Oklahoma’s Promise is one of the most successful college access programs in the nation.
 We oppose legislation that would diminish the program’s focus on college access.
 We support efforts to increase the number of college graduates and to maintain the direct allocation of state funds, which ensures full funding of the scholarships earned by Oklahoma students.